libreForms/spec/spec.md

 With these problems in mind, the libreForms API is written to prioritize customization, ease of use, and control.
 It uses a declarative approach to define forms, and employs a relatively flat data structure to minimize the complexity of form configurations.
 It leaves significant freedom to implementers to allow arbitrary form customization and tight control over the resultant form data.

+#### Flat data

+#### Future-proof

+#### Gap-fillers
+This approach places a heavy emphasis on clearly-defined default behavior to serve as gap-fillers when form and field configs are left unspecified.
+This allows for predictable behavior and reduces the business of the form template, but increases the work of implementers to robustly define default behaviors.

+#### Openness-by-default

 ### Form Fields

 These components correspond to the data that an end-user will submit along with the form.
 Each form field should contain details about the input and output data, while optionally containing further field configuration details.